Zorobay/DiPTeR/README.md

 DiPTer is a tool to create procedurally generated textures that are fully differentiable.

- :warning:**This project is in very early alpha and has just started.
+ :warning:**This project is in very early alpha and has just been started.
 Expect nothing to work!**:warning:

 ## Contribute